rcampusa/starrs/README.md

 ## Swift

-- [MonitorControl/MonitorControl](https://github.com/MonitorControl/MonitorControl) - 🖥  Control your external monitor brightness & volume on your Mac
+- [MonitorControl/MonitorControl](https://github.com/MonitorControl/MonitorControl) - 🖥 Control your display's brightness & volume on your Mac as if it was a native Apple Display.
+Use Apple Keyboard keys or custom shortcuts.
+Shows the native macOS OSDs.
 - [glushchenko/fsnotes](https://github.com/glushchenko/fsnotes) - Notes manager for macOS/iOS

 ## TypeScript